 8. Purge your closet:

-- Turn all the clothes hanging in your closet so that the hangers face back to front.
-For the next six months, if you wear a clothing item, return it to the closet with the hanger facing the correct way.
+- Turn all the clothes hanging in your hall closet so that the hangers face back to front.
+For the next six months, only what you wear to the closet with the hanger facing the correct way.

 - After six months, donate or sell the items you haven’t worn.

 - Note- You can exclude special occasion outfits or seasonal clothing.

 9. Try the one-month cardboard box kitchen utensil test: